-Building upon the data we have already published in JOPD, we now accept Verification Reports as an attempt to validate the extent to which these datasets are accessible, reproducible, and valuable.
+Building upon the data we have already published in JOPD, we now accept Verification Reports as an attempt to validate the extent to which these datasets, and indeed those found in the wider body of evidence, are accessible, reproducible, and valuable.

 Verification Reports are a form of empirical article in which authors evaluate the claims in published research through reanalysis of the original study data.
 The purpose of this format is to assess the credibility of previous conclusions by repeating the original analyses to test computational reproducibility and/or by reporting new analyses to test robustness.

 Verification Reports are designed to focus on the same (or closely related) claims as the original study using the same data.
 They are not appropriate for asking a completely different question of the same data, or for asking the same question using new data.
 Submissions that report tests of both reproducibility and robustness are preferred, and tests of robustness should always be accompanied by tests of reproducibility.

 In some cases, authors may be uncertain whether robustness checks will be judged to be asking a “completely different question” compared with the original study and therefore judged ineligible.
 The definition of a “completely different question” is necessarily subjective and will be assessed by editors on a case-by-case basis, but a reasonable heuristic to suggest suitability is if a positive answer could be given to the following questions: (a) could the robustness checks potentially strengthen or weaken the original conclusions? (b) in the case of hypothesis-driven research, will the re-analysis test the same hypotheses as the original study?
 Authors are welcome to contact the editorial office for presubmission advice about specific scenarios.